-The North Texas Archeological Society is a non-profit organization dedicated to the promotion of archeological research, the preservation of archeological materials and sites, the interpretation and publication of the data pertaining thereto, and educating the general public about archeology.
-We are still the same TCAS with over 60 years of experience, but we have a new face and a much larger reach.
+The North Texas Archeological Society (NTAS) is a non-profit organization based in the Fort Worth-Dallas area and dedicated to the promotion of archeological exploration and research, the preservation and curation of archeological materials and sites, the interpretation and publication of the data pertaining thereto, and the education of the public about archeology.

-Originally the Tarrant County Archeological Society (TCAS), the institution has deep roots throughout North Texas.
-This organization was founded in 1955 through the efforts of Robert E. Forrester and others from the Dallas Archeological Society (DAS).
-TCAS was committed to promoting archeology and the education of its discipline within the community.
+NTAS was originally the Tarrant County Archeological Society (TCAS), which was founded in 1955 through the efforts of Robert E. “Bob” Forrester and several other members of the Dallas Archeological Society.

 North Texas Archeological Society

 Copyright © 2021 North Texas Archeological Society.
 All rights reserved. any use of content downloaded or printed from this site is limited to non-commercial personal or educational use, including “fair use” as defined by U.S. copyright laws.